MakeSchool-Tutorials/Make-Cookies/P02-Lets-Upgrade-Our-Clicking-Power/content.md

 There are a few ways that we could implement this.

-- We could set up prices based on each level, and do so manualy.
+- We could set up prices based on each level, manualy.
 (Eg: level 1: 50, level 2: 100)
-- We could make it go up by a certain amount each level.
+- We could make it go up by a certain amount each level by some multiple.
+(Eg: * 1.3)

 We are going to do the second one so users can upgrade their clickPower to infinity! (and BEYOND!?)